desaichirag06/Gupshup/README.md

 4) Share Images/Videos with friends
 5) Message forwarding/sharing/deleting/downloading

+All the above mentioned features are available to use.
-App is still under development and will continue to add/improve features to it.
+App is under UI changes currently but it will not affect the features and their usage.